CITE Framework

 Computing Practices

-• Prototyping and iterating
+• Prototyping, remixing, iterating

 • Tinkering, experimentation